 Natural Cleansing Tips for Oily Skin

 Try jojoba oil as a first cleanser/make-up remover – it will remove dirt without stripping the skin.
-Then switch to a cleansing gel or light emulsifying oil like the Kahina Cleansing Oil but remember you want your skin to feel clean, but not ‘squeaky clean’.
+Then switch to a cleansing gel or light emulsifying oil but remember you want your skin to feel clean, but not ‘squeaky clean’.
 Apply your cleanser and remove with warm, damp cotton pads or a muslin cloth working from the clearest area of your skin and ending your cleansing with the area that is most spot prone.

 Keep Your Hands Clean